 Life expectancy can be influenced by a number of factors, including those within the domain of the health system (e.g., quality of care, access to preventive health services) as well economic, behavioral, and environmental factors that may be outside the control of the health system (e.g. poverty, lifestyle, violence, and accidents).
 Life expectancy at birth in the U.S is lower than comparable OECD countries.
 In 2015, U.S. life expectancy was just under 79 years, compared to an average of 82 years for comparable OECD countries.

-In the U.S., both Blacks and Whites have shorter average life expectancies than the average of comparable countries
+In the U.S., both Black and White people have shorter average life expectancies than the average of comparable countries

-Although the racial gap in life expectancy has improved in recent years, recent data from the Centers for Disease Control indicate that Black Americans continue to have shorter life expectancies than Whites and Hispanics.
+Although the racial gap in life expectancy has improved in recent years, recent data from the Centers for Disease Control indicate that Black Americans continue to have shorter life expectancies than those who are White or Hispanic.
 Both Black and White Americans have shorter average life expectancies than the average of comparably wealthy and sizable countries.
 However, people of Hispanic origin in the U.S. have average life expectancies that are similar to other large and wealthy nations.

 The U.S. has a higher degree of income inequality than comparably wealthy countries